 Breakfast is served in the dining car as we reach New Brunswick.
 Visit the Observation Car for panoramic views of the many points of interest along the Ocean’s route.
 Interpretative talks and wine tastings are often offered on board.
-We arrive into Moncton this afternoon and transfer to Saint John and our hotel for the next two nights.
+We arrive into Moncton this afternoon and transfer to Saint John and our hotel for the night.
 The rest of the day is at leisure.

 Saint John - Moncton